kubos/kubos/examples/kubos-linux-example/README.md

-# KubOS Linux Example App
+# Kubos Linux Example App

-This is a simple application built on top of the [KubOS Linux Platform](https://github.com/kubos/kubos-linux-build) demonstrating some basic functionality from KubOS Linux (CSP).
+This is a simple application built on top of the [Kubos Linux Platform](https://github.com/kubos/kubos-linux-build) demonstrating some basic functionality from Kubos Linux (CSP).

 This is the default application included when the `kubos init --linux` command is executed.
-It is intended as a basic example of how an application could be written to run on a KubOS Linux system.
+It is intended as a basic example of how an application could be written to run on a Kubos Linux system.

 ## Project Overview